-Employee turnover in this ever-changing work environment is a best-oriented move that could see fresh faces, fresh ideas, and experience beaming all through the work environment.
-Turnover is highly reinvigorating and refreshing but too much of turnover can cause a brain drain and naturally that’s not good for the health of the company.
-Advice is to keep the balance straight and try to every bid to keep the turnover less than 15 percent.
+In this ever-changing work environment, employee turnover is a best-oriented move that could see fresh faces, ideas, and experience beaming throughout the work environment.
+Turnover is highly reinvigorating and refreshing, but too much turnover can cause a brain drain, and naturally, that’s not good for the company’s health.
+Advice keeps the balance straight and tries every bid to keep the turnover under 15 percent.

-A small best team is more worthy than gatherings of less worthy people and nature to retain them is a challenge that is worthy of achievement.
+A small best team is more worthy than gatherings of less worthy people, and nature to retain them is a challenge worthy of achievement.

-Here are some points or ideas for the management to adapt to keep employee retention process level high and how to do it lets see:
+Here are some points or ideas for the management to adapt to keep the employee retention process level high and how to do it.

 8 Best Ideas to Promote Employee Retention Process

 Given below are the 8 best ideas to Promote the Employee Retention Process: